Konstantin Kisin: Views

 In February 2025, Kisin interviewed Fraser Nelson on his Triggernometry podcast.
 During the interview, Nelson discussed Rishi Sunak and said "He is absolutely English – he was born and bred here".
-Kisin responded by saying "He’s a brown Hindu; how is he English?" before stating that he himself as a Russian immigrant could similarly never be English, nor could his British-born son, which Nelson later described as a "perfectly fair point".
-Kisin's remarks about Sunak were criticised by Sangita Myska, Dan Hodges, and David Aaronovitch.
-Kisin insisted he was making a distinction between the British nationality and the English ethnicity.
-Rishi Sunak affirmed that he does consider himself English.
+Kisin responded by saying "He's a brown Hindu; how is he English?" before stating that he himself as a Russian immigrant could similarly never be English, nor could his British-born son.
+Kisin's remarks drew controversy, and were criticised by Sangita Myska, Dan Hodges, and David Aaronovitch.
+Kisin insisted he was making a distinction between British nationality and English ethnicity, which Nelson later described as a "perfectly fair point".
+Sunder Katwala rejected Kisin's definition of Englishness, noting that it would exclude English sportsmen like Jude Bellingham and Moeen Ali from being English.
+Polling from March 2025 found that 75% of English people believe that someone can be English regardless of their skin colour or ethnic background.
+Rishi Sunak affirmed that he does consider himself English, and described the affair as "ridiculous".
+In 2026, Reform leader Nigel Farage said that he did not want to draw "ethnic lines" on what being English is.